The Representation of Line Dirac Delta Function Along a Space Curve: Introduction

 \section{Introduction}

-A line source or sink is often encountered in electromagnetic and biological problems when a long and thin structure is involved.
-For instance, a distribution of electric charge on a curve can be represented by a line source \cite{Bladel1996}.
-A flexible structure such as an elastic fiber or filament is modeled as a line source in Immersed Boundary method to address the mechanical interactions between the structure and biofluid \cite{Zhu2002, Peskin2002}.
+A line source expressed with a Dirac delta function is often used in mechanical, electromagnetic, and biological problems when a long and thin structure is involved.
+For instance, a line Dirac delta function is developed to address a line load acting on a plane \cite{SoedelPowder1979}.
+A distribution of electric charge on a curve can be represented by a line source \cite{Bladel1996}.
+A flexible structure such as an elastic fiber or filament is modeled as a line source to represent the mechanical interactions between the structure and biofluid \cite{Zhu2002, Peskin2002}.
 A very thin blood capillary in a bulk tumor can be treated as a line source when modeling a growth factor's reaction and diffusion \cite{Zhenginpress}.
 In these models, the line source is considered as a simple smooth curve $\Sigma$, embedded in the three-dimensional (3-D) Euclidean space $\mathbb{R}^3$ or its generalization.

 Denote the arc length parameter by $s$ and the corresponding spatial point on this curve by ${\bf x}(s)$.
 The line delta function $\delta_{\Sigma}$ associated with the curve $\Sigma$ is defined as a distribution such that for any test function $f({\bf x}) \in C_{c}^{\infty} (\mathbb{R}^3)$ (i.e., infinitely differentiable and compactly supported),